Is Potato Good for Gastritis: Evidence from Research.

 Many fruits and vegetables showed anti-h.
 Pylori activity in experimental studies.
 Scientists think the anti-h.
-Pylori properties of fruits and are due to their content of phenolic derivatives (reference).
+The Pylori properties of fruits are due to their content of phenolic derivatives (reference).

-Dr. Chatterjee and his research team found that phenolic compounds in the (berry) family of fruits can fight clarithromycin-resistant h. pylori strains (reference).
+Dr. Chatterjee and his research team found that phenolic compounds in the (berry) family of fruits can fight clarithromycin-resistant h. pylori strain (reference).

-Potatoes are vegetables that contain Phenolic derivatives, which is a possible good for H. pylori-induced gastritis.
+Potatoes contain Phenolic derivatives, possibly good for H. pylori-induced gastritis.

 - Highbush blueberry (and its extract).